zxcvvvvbanan/zxcvvvvbanan.github.io/docs/linux/sshrocky.md

 ## Change the default port

-Open the SSH configuration file:
+Open the SSH configuration file

 ```bash
 sudo vi /etc/ssh/sshd_config
 ```

-## Find and locate to the following line:
+## Find and locate to the following line

 ```bash
 #Port 22
 ```

-## Remove the `#` and change the port number:
+## Remove the `#` and change the port number

 ```bash
 Port {YOUR PORT NUMBER}